rails/rails/guides/source/autoloading_and_reloading_constants.md

 Rails detects files have changed using an evented file monitor (default), or walking the autoload paths, depending on `config.file_watcher`.

-In a Rails console there is no file watcher active regardless of the value of `config.cache_classes`.
-This is so because, normally, it would be confusing to have code reloaded in the middle of a console session, the same way you generally want an individual request to be served by a consistent, non-changing set of application classes and modules.
+In a Rails console there is no file watcher active, regardless of the value of `config.cache_classes`.
+It's confusing to have code reloaded in the middle of a console session, the same way you generally want an individual request to be served by a consistent, non-changing set of application classes and modules.

-However, you can force a reload in the console executing `reload!`:
+However, you can force a reload in the console by executing `reload!`:

 ```bash
 $ bin/rails c